ariya/phantomjs/_posts/api/webpage/method/2000-01-01-render-buffer.md

 `renderBuffer(format, quality)`

-Renders the web page to an image buffer which can be sent directly to a client (e.g. using the webserve module)
+Renders the web page to an image buffer which can be sent directly to a client (e.g. using the webserver module)

 ## Supported formats